Eudice Chong: Collegiate years

-At the 2015 USTA/ITA National Small College Championships, Chong defeated Ashnaa Rao (Johns Hopkins), 6-1, 6-1, to win the Division III women's singles and then partnered teammate Victoria Yu to beat Bridget Harding and Katarina Su (Emory), 6-0, 6-1, to claim the doubles.
+At the 2015 USTA/ITA National Small College Championships, Chong defeated Ashnaa Rao (Johns Hopkins), 6–1, 6–1, to win the Division III women's singles and then partnered teammate Victoria Yu to beat Bridget Harding and Katarina Su (Emory), 6–0, 6–1, to claim the doubles.

 Chong graduated from Wesleyan University with a Psychology major and a minor in Asian Studies.
 A number of Division I schools, including Harvard, Dartmouth, and Georgetown showed interest in her early in the recruitment process, but her motivation to experience the unique and academically challenging college life of a small liberal arts school eventually saw her commit to Wesleyan.

-Serving the local community featured prominently on her already loaded college calendar, as she found time for the Wesleyan Leadership Committee of Student Athletes of Color, Leadership Committee of Mabuhay (Annual Pan-Asian Culture Show), and was co-president of the Hong Kong Student Association.
-She also volunteered weekly at a local Assisted Living facility and facilitated a new partnership with the Goals for Girls program from Reclaim Childhood and the women's tennis team.

-"On the tennis court, I've become so much tougher.
-I've been able to show this grit, making every point and every match count.
-I've been able to focus harder on each ball I hit—as well as becoming more patient and confident," said Chong.
-"Off the court, I've been able to better understand my identity and develop my character, through taking a huge variety of classes and becoming close friends with people from many different backgrounds.
-I am now able to step out of my own shoes in order to be more understanding of the people around me."

-Professional career
+Professional

-Hong Kong Tennis Open
+In June 2018, she embarked on a career as a full-time touring professional following her graduation.